premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Buckets containing a large number of colliding keys will store their entries in a balanced tree instead of a linked list after certain threshold is reached.
+When the number of items in a hash is larger than a certain value, the hash will change from using a linked list of elements or entries to a balanced tree, this will improve the worst case performance from O(n) to O(log n).

 </blockquote>
 </details>